solversa/Master-Thesis-Brain-Machine-Interface/README.md

 	- BCI Basics

 * ### Thesis Statement
-	- The use of Spiking Neural Networks for the decoding of EEG signals could potentially improve the classification accuracies.
+	- The use of Spiking Neural Networks for the decoding of EEG signals could potentially greatly improve the classification accuracies.

 * ### Approach
 	- Use already existing Spiking Neural Network classifier that is abstracted from the insect Olfactory system.